arestivo/slides/markdown/javascript.md

 ---

-# Protected Fields and Methods
+# Private Fields and Methods

-* There is no *language-level* way to create protected fields.
+* In older versions of JavaScript, there was no *language-level* way to create *private* or *protected* fields.
-* But there is a *well-established* convention that fields/methods starting with an *underscore* should not be accessed directly.
+* However, there was a *well-established* convention that fields and methods starting with an **underscore** *should* not be accessed directly.
-* We can use this convention and *getters/setters* to create a *read-only* property:
+* We could even use this convention, along with getters and setters, to create a read-only property:

 .small[
 ```javascript